kndt84/pysafie/README.md

+# pysafie
-# pysafie: Safie API client library for Python
+Safie API client library for Python

 # Requirement
 A contract is required to use the Safie API.
 Please refer to this link for details.